 By James Henry

-Business cycles wreak havoc on the price system, make it hard for entrepreneurs to forecast their probability of success, and inhibit regular people’s ability to save for the future.
-To truly put an end to these cycles of crisis, distorted prices (which only rise of course) and economic chaos, we must fundamentally reform the banking system.
+The business cycle plays havoc on the price system, makes it hard for entrepreneurs to forecast their probability of success and inhibits regular people’s ability to save for the future.
+To truly put an end to this cycle of crisis, distorted prices (which only rise of course) and economic chaos, we must fundamentally reform the banking system.
 Money must return to a means of exchange, not a parasitic means to an end.